adeyatz/melody-mars-rover-app/README.md

 ### Future thoughts
 In the UML diagram [here](docs/Melody Mars Rover UML v4.png) all the classes above the Red line have been implemented.
-However that does mean that conversely none of the classes below the red line have been.
+However that does mean that conversely none of the classes below the red line have been implemented due to time contraints.

-In addition, the main Mars Rover functionality that is performed by the classes below the green line and have been unit tested.
-The classes above the green line are purely there to create an application that can be run, and read input from a file, so are not particularly robust to rogue input and the like
+The main Mars Rover functionality that is performed by the classes below the green line have been unit tested.
+The classes above the green line are purely there to create an application that can be run, and to read input from a file, so are not particularly robust to rogue inputs and have not been unit tested

-Here are some thoughts about how we could expand the application:
+Here are some thoughts about how application could be expanded:
 + Finish coding the classes that are missing!
 + Enable the MarsRover to be 'decorated' with a camera and / or robotic arm
 + Enable the MarsRover to collect objects and place in a basket
 + Implement the MarsRoverObject classes, so that other objects besides vehicles can be positioned in the grid
 + Refactor the test classes given more time
-+ Provide a better UI component, maybe a graphical representation of the grid and what is located where
++ Provide a better UI component, maybe a graphical representation of the grid and what object is positioned at each location